Boudoir photography is a niche within portrait photography. It consists of portraiture, fashion, fine art, glamour, and

 One area that your boudoir photography could really benefit from is color management.
 This could be complimenting the colors of the setting and the clothing worn by the model.
 They could of the same color range, by using different shades and tones of green.

 If you are photographing in black and white, you need to think about this too.
 If the background is plain and white, you could use gels over the lights to add color.
-This will help isolate the subject from the background.
+This will help to isolate the subject from the background.

 A model wearing black lingerie on a white sheet background is very powerful.
 White and white is difficult to separate.
 Black on black could work very well if the lighting is highlighting the curves of the model’s body.

-Use this color wheel for colors that work, and ones that don’t.
+Use a color wheel for colors that work, and ones that don’t.